 Great, you have an interview!
 It’s time to prepare for it, properly.
-Hiring manager often ask the same type of questions and (since it’s a known fact) expect you to be good at answering them.
+Hiring managers often ask the same type of questions and (since it’s a known fact) expect you to be good at answering them.
 Are you?
 Don’t worry, here you can find the most frequently asked interview questions and how to perfectly answer them.

 First of all, you should read the job description very carefully to know exactly what the company is looking for.
 You should also carry out a research on the company to better understand the culture and environment.
 Then you should write a list of some common interview questions and prepare your reply.
 Here you can find a few examples: